saltict/availproject.github.io/docs/clash-of-nodes/overview.md

 If you're ready to take part in this groundbreaking testnet and haven't yet signed up, now is the time to step forward.

-- If you're a validator looking to participate in the incentivized testnet, please express your interest by completing the form below:
-  [<ins>Validator Interest Form</ins>](http://bit.ly/validatorsignup).
+- If you're a validator looking to participate in the incentivized testnet, please express your interest by completing the [<ins>Validator Interest Form</ins>](http://bit.ly/validatorsignup).

-- If you're interested in becoming a light client operator for the Clash of Nodes, let us know by signing up using the [<ins>Light Client Operator Interest Form</ins>](https://docs.google.com/forms/d/e/1FAIpQLSeL6aXqz6vBbYEgD1cZKaQ4vwbN2o3Rxys-wKTuKySVR-oS8g/viewform).
+- If you're interested in becoming a light client operator, let us know by signing up using the [<ins>Light Client Operator Interest Form</ins>](https://docs.google.com/forms/d/e/1FAIpQLSeL6aXqz6vBbYEgD1cZKaQ4vwbN2o3Rxys-wKTuKySVR-oS8g/viewform).

 ### Recommended Hardware Requirements

-To ensure a stable and efficient operation of your node in the Clash of Nodes, the following hardware specifications are recommended:
+To ensure a stable and efficient operation of your node in the Clash of Nodes campaign, the following hardware specifications are recommended:

 | Specification        | Minimum Requirements       | Recommended for Validators |
 | -------------------- | -------------------------- | -------------------------- |